AlexanderOMara/smart-source-map-loader/README.md

 For performance reasons you may wish to exclude `node_modules` in your setup.

+If you do include them though they will have the correct path in the source map.

 # Bugs

 If you find a bug or have compatibility issues, please open a ticket under issues section for this repository.